Ghoulboy78/Scarpet-edit/CONTRIBUTING.md

          the undo command to work.

             ```
-         //Whenever you want to set a block (assume pos to the position in which you want to set the block)...
+         //Whenever you want to set a block (assume 'pos' to be the position in which you want to set the block)...
          preblock=block(pos);//saves the block that was there before
             if(set_block(pos,block,replacement)!=null,//this ensures that you only add blocks to undo list that were actually able to be set
                affected+=[pos,preblock,block(pos)]//This way the undo command ahs all the info necessary to undo the command